 - Ensure you've eaten well before you begin studying – work gets done efficiently on a full stomach

-- Turn off your phone or put it away when you are studying
+- Turn off the phone or put it away when you are studying

 - Do your homework by yourself in a place where you'll be undisturbed and necessarily away from your computer

-- Unless you must use the Internet to research for a project, don’t refer to the internet.
-In doing so, you’ll most probably digress into inconsequential web browsing – the easiest bait is the social media
+- Unless you must use the internet to research for a project, don't refer to the internet.
+In doing so, you'll most probably digress into inconsequential web browsing – the most accessible bait is the social media

-- If you have a bunch of activities that need to be completed, don’t get enticed into spending time-out in between activities.
+- If you have many activities that need to get completed, don't get enticed into spending time out in between activities.
 Your time-out activity of messaging or social media chats will always rob you of time

 - It's best to complete your homework at school itself